aaronjewell/w3-build-order/README.md

 # w3buildorder

-Tool for planning out action in the early stages of a Warcraft III Match.
+Tool for planning out action in the early stages of a Warcraft III match.